 A Plano buyer financing a $495K home with 10% down owes about $446K at closing and roughly $410K five years in.
 In West Plano, $700K–$900K balances are routine.
 Coverage sizing rule: mortgage balance + 12 months of PITI, on a term that outlasts scheduled payoff by at least 5 years.

-See your rate in 60 secondsget matched with a licensed agent serving Plano.
+Get your quote today!get matched with a licensed agent serving Plano.

 Comparing mortgage protection to term life insurance in Plano